greninja/PoU-Manifold/README.md

 ## Approach:

-- We have taken the smooth functions to be 3 smooth [Bump Functions](https://en.wikipedia.org/wiki/Bump_function)
+- We have taken the smooth functions to be 3 smooth Bump Functions

-- Here we are taking the sets in open cover to be coordinate charts of a manifold, collectively forming a smooth atlas, which are discs in R^2.
+- Here we are taking the sets in open cover to be coordinate charts of a manifold, collectively forming a smooth [atlas](https://en.wikipedia.org/wiki/Atlas_(topology)), which are discs in R^2.

 - We have created 6 different charts from the dataset